GMHA Player Evaluation Policy (Guelph Minor Hockey Association)

 Communication

-Communication with parents and players is a priority throughout the tryout process, and should include:
+Communication with parents and players is a priority throughout the evaluation process, and should include:

-Initial GMHA Contact – An introductory email sent to all registered players in an age group that confirms their registrations, outlines the general tryout process, and describes what families should expect.
+Initial GMHA Contact – An introductory email sent to all registered players in an age group that confirms their registrations, outlines the general evaluation process, and describes what families should expect.

-Initial Coach Contact – An email from the Head Coach in advance of their team’s tryouts getting underway.
-This will include the tryout schedule and structure, the coach’s expectations, and how the coach will communicate throughout the process.
+Initial Coach Contact – An email from the Head Coach in advance of their team’s evaluations getting underway.
+This will include the evaluation schedule and structure, the coach’s expectations, and how the coach will communicate throughout the process.

-Players unable to try out must present to the Head Coach and Director of Rep Hockey a doctor’s note specifying that the player is physically unable to participate during tryouts.
-Under these conditions, the player may be evaluated for selection to a team without attending tryouts based on what may already be known about the players’ abilities.
+Players unable to be evaluated must present to the Head Coach and Director of Rep Hockey a doctor’s note specifying that the player is physically unable to participate during evaluations.
+Under these conditions, the player may be evaluated for selection to a team without attending evaluations based on what may already be known about the players’ abilities.

 Trying Out for Older Age Groups